tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us004/02.analysis/Readme.md

 ### Skill:
 Can be created by an HRM and assigned to one or more Collaborators.
-Attributes include skillID, relatedDepartment, and description.
+Attributes include only the name.

 ### Collaborator:
 Receives skill assignments.
-Attributes include name, vatNumber, phoneNumber, email, and currentSkills.
+Attributes include name, birthdate, admission date, address, contact info (mobile and email), ID doc type and a respective number.

 ### 2.2.
 System Interactions Based on Domain Model